Adhir Ranjan Chowdhury: Leader of the Congress in Lok Sabha

 In June 2019, he was selected as Congress leader in Lok Sabha.
 According to a report in NDTV, Adhir Ranjan Chowdhury was given the job after the party failed to convince Rahul Gandhi.

 On 26 July 2019, Chowdhury was appointed the chairman of Seventeenth Lok Sabha Committee on Public Accounts.
 The Public Accounts Committee is now constituted every year under Rule 308 of the Rules of Procedure and Conduct of Business in Lok Sabha.

 After the death of Somen Mitra, the then president of West Bengal Pradesh Congress Committee, on 9 September 2020, Chowdhury was appointed the president of West Bengal Pradesh Congress Committee.

-On 12 January 2022, Adhir Ranjan Chowdhury wrote to the chairman of the Parliamentary Standing Committee on Home Affairs, Anand Sharma, asking the committee to discuss the "Violative Software Application 'Tek Fog'", in their next meeting.

-Chowdhury was a member of Committee constituted by the Government of India in September 2023 to suggest changes to the constitution for simultaneous polls in the country.
-In March 2024, the panel submitted an extensive report recommending synchronised elections across all levels - Lok Sabha, assemblies, and local bodies.

 Upset election defeat and resignation

-In an electoral upset, Chowdhury faced a heavy defeat in the INC's bastion Berhampore by the TMC-fielded former cricketer Yusuf Pathan by more than 85,000 votes in the 2024 Indian general election.
+In an electoral upset, Chowdhury faced defeat in the INC's bastion Berhampore by the TMC-fielded former cricketer Yusuf Pathan by more than 85,000 votes in the 2024 Indian general election.
 Following INC's debacle in West Bengal, Chowdhury resigned as president of WBPCC on 21 June 2024.